Hornets and the Law

 Is The Asian Hornet In Bristol?

 The Asian Hornet is 20% smaller than the European Hornet and was spotted in 2016, just south, and another nest just north of Bristol.
-We don’t think was an isolated incident, and are expecting to see more of these as we move through 2018 and beyond.
+We don’t think was an isolated incident, and are expecting to see more in 2019.

 Asian Hornets are almost certainly present in Bristol, but identification is often vague unless carried out by professionals like ourselves.